-Competitive and dedicated tracks in Global Health, Antimicrobial Stewardship, Infection Prevention, Transplant ID, Sexually Transmitted Infection, and in Medical Education are available as an option during the second year of fellowship
+Competitive and dedicated tracks in Global Health, Antimicrobial Stewardship, Infection Prevention, Transplant ID, Sexually Transmitted Infection, and in Medical Education are available as an option during the second year of fellowship.

 An optional third year of research is offered to fellows interested in an academic career pursuing research in basic science or clinical research.
 It allows fellows time to complete their projects, write manuscripts and grant proposals.
 Third year fellows may be appointed as Fellow-Instructor and serve as attendings on the clinical services.

 The basic research laboratories of the fellowship training program are focused on investigations into the pathogenesis of bacterial, fungal, parasitic, viral, and mycobacterial diseases and the host immunologic responses which control these infections.
-Washington University has a highly collaborative research environment and fellows are welcome to join a lab in any department or division in the University.
+Washington University School of Medicine has a highly collaborative research environment and fellows are welcome to join a lab in any department or division in the university.
 Fellows have joined labs in other clinical divisions in Internal Medicine, and in other departments, including Microbiology, Pathology and Immunology, and Genetics.
-Fellows in basic research training are traditionally supported by the Division’s NIH-sponsored Infectious Diseases/Basic Microbial Pathogenesis Training Grant.
+Fellows in basic research training are traditionally supported by the division’s NIH-sponsored Infectious Diseases/Basic Microbial Pathogenesis Training Grant.
 Our fellows have also been very successful in competing for extramural funding through the NIH, including obtaining K08 and K23 awards.
 Washington University is also home to a premier Medical Science Training Program (MSTP) whose mission is to train future leaders in medicine and science.

 The Clinical Research Training Center (CRTC), a component of the Washington University Institute of Clinical and Translational Sciences (ICTS), provides didactic curriculum and mentored training in clinical and translational research for predoctoral students, house-staff, postdoctoral fellows, and junior faculty.
-Our fellows have been successful in competing for admission to the Postdoctoral Program and subsequent institutional career development award programs (KL2, KM1) in clinical, translational, and comparative effectiveness research.
+Our fellows have been successful in competing for admission to the postdoctoral program and subsequent institutional career development award programs (KL2, KM1) in clinical, translational, and comparative effectiveness research.

 Multiple funding opportunities for funding additional training in research exist for fellows in their second year and beyond.
 These opportunities exist through:

 The Clinical Research Training Center (CRTC), a component of the Washington University Institute of Clinical and Translational Sciences (ICTS), provides didactic curriculum and mentored training in clinical and translational research for predoctoral students, house-staff, postdoctoral fellows, and junior faculty.
-Past infectious diseases fellows have been successful in competing for admission to the Postdoctoral Program and subsequent institutional career development award programs (KL2, KM1) in clinical, translational, and comparative effectiveness research.
+Past infectious diseases fellows have been successful in competing for admission to the postdoctoral program and subsequent institutional career development award programs (KL2, KM1) in clinical, translational, and comparative effectiveness research.

 The basic research laboratories of the fellowship training program operate with the philosophy that investigations into the pathogenesis of infectious diseases are carried out at the highest possible molecular resolution.
 Laboratories are focused on investigations into the pathogenesis of bacterial, fungal, parasitic, viral, and mycobacterial diseases and the host immunologic responses which control these infections.

-Washington University has a highly collaborative research environment and fellows are welcome to join a lab in any department or division in the University.
+Washington University has a highly collaborative research environment and fellows are welcome to join a lab in any department or division in the university.
 Fellows have joined labs in other clinical divisions in Internal Medicine, including pulmonary, hematology-oncology, renal, gastrointestinal, and allergy divisions.
 Fellows have also joined labs in other departments, including Microbiology, Pathology and Immunology, and Genetics.

-Fellows in basic research training are traditionally supported by the Division’s NIH-sponsored Infectious Diseases/Basic Microbial Pathogenesis Training Grant.
+Fellows in basic research training are traditionally supported by the division’s NIH-sponsored Infectious Diseases/Basic Microbial Pathogenesis Training Grant.
 Additional funding opportunities are available through the Biodefense Clinical/Translational Research Fellowship program, sponsored by the Midwest Regional Center of Excellence for Biodefense and Emerging Infectious Diseases (MRCE), as well as numerous private organizations, including the Doris Duke Foundation and Burroughs-Wellcome.
 Our fellows have also been very successful in competing for extramural funding through the NIH, including obtaining K08 and K23 awards.

 The program has meticulously designed conferences that showcase the complexity and diversity of cases seen in the hospital, the expertise of the faculty on various infectious disease topics, and the program’s commitment in fellow education.
-Click here for weekly conference schedule.

 ID Grand Rounds: Fellows prepare and present interesting and unusual cases in this weekly conference.
 They present a literature review of the topic under discussion.
-ID Grand Rounds are held at Barnes-Jewish Hospital South in Scarpellino Auditorium (1st Floor of hospital, Mallinckrodt Radiology Department).

 Core Curriculum Lecture: This is a didactic curriculum taught by ID faculty once a week.
 It includes formal instruction in infection control, anti-infective therapy, and pathogenic mechanisms of a wide variety of bacteria, mycobacteria, fungi, parasites and viruses.
 Activities for board review are also included (e.g. ID Jeopardy, ID Photo Quiz, review of board questions).
-Core curriculum lectures are held in NWT, 15th Floor, large conference.

 Research Conference: Fellow and faculty present updates on their research projects on the 3rd Thursday of each month.

 The medical campus and Barnes-Jewish Hospital is located in a cosmopolitan neighborhood where sleek modern meets National Historic District.
-Best known for its culinary delights, galleries and residential variety, the Central West End is an ethnically and economically diverse neighborhood.
+Best known for its culinary delights, galleries and residential variety, the Central West End (CWE) is an ethnically and economically diverse neighborhood.
 The CWE “downtown” radiates off Euclid Avenue, which runs from inside campus north to Delmar Boulevard.